-This template is used to observe extremely crowded fields and/or extended objects that cover large fraction of the VISTA field of view, making self-sky-subtraction impossible.
-It obtains a number (SEQ.SKYJITTER.NJITTER) of randomly jittered images within a box with a given size (SEQ.
-SKYJITTER.MAX), centered at a user defined sky position (SEQ.SKYOFFSET.ALPHA, SEQ.
-SKYOFFSET.DELTA).
+This template is used to observe extremely crowded fields and extended objects that cover large fraction of the VISTA field of view, and do not allow self-sky-subtraction.
+It obtains a number of randomly jittered images on a user defined sky field at (RA, DEC), interleaved with the tile images.
+The number of sky images and the random jitter box size around the sky position are also user-defined.

-The sky fields are only executed if the option "FIXEDSKYOFFSET" is selected in the "is object extended" field in P2PP.
-This was introduced to simplify the survey preparation in case that the sky field is only required for a few tiles on a larger survey area.
-In case that other options (DEFAULT, EXTENDED or SKY; they were meant to provide instructions to the pipeline what recipe to use for the data reduction, a feature that is not implemented) are selected, the template sequence would follow exactly the one of the VIRCAM_img_obs_tile6 template.
+The sky fields are only executed if the option "FIXEDSKYOFFSET" is selected in "is object extended".
+This was introduced to simplify the survey preparation in case that the sky field is only required for a few tiles on a survey area.
+In case that other options (DEFAULT, EXTENDED or SKY) are selected, the template sequence would follow exactly the one of the VIRCAM_img_obs_tile6 template.